KevinGalassi/franka_driver/README.md

 ### Launch ###

-To activate the controllers use the launch file controllers.launch as root user in a ubuntu version with a rt kernel, the launch file laods all the controllers requested in a stopped mode by chainging the arguent inside the launch file.
+To activate the controllers use the launch file controllers.launch as root user in a ubuntu version with a rt kernel, the launch file loads all the controllers requested in a stopped mode by chainging the arguent inside the launch file.
 The online control active by default is the pos_trajectory_joint_interface used by MoveIt.
-T
+With the parameters in the launch file is possible to modify the end effector of the robot to.

 '''sh
 $ sudo su